bxp151/ltfs/REPORT.md

-# Predicting median housing prices in Boston
+# Predicting loan defaults for LTFS India

 </br>

 ## Objective
-The objective is to predict median home prices in Boston based on data published in 1978.

-The data was provided by U.S. Census service and obtained from the [StatLib Archive](http://lib.stat.cmu.edu/datasets/boston).
-It has been used extensively throughout the literature to benchmark algorithms.
-The data was originally published by Harrison, D. and Rubinfeld, D.L. `Hedonic prices and the demand for clean air', J. Environ.
-Economics & Management, vol.5, 81-102, 1978.
+Financial institutions have incurred significant losses due to vehicle loans defaults.
+This has led to the restriction of vehicle loan underwriting and increased vehicle loan rejection rates.
+A financial institution has hired you to help improve their credit scoring model by predicting the occurrence of vehicle loan defaults.

+The data was provided by LTFS India during a [machine learning hackathon](https://datahack.analyticsvidhya.com/contest/ltfs-datascience-finhack-an-online-hackathon/).

 </br>

 ## Performance Measure
-In order to measure the effectiveness of the model in predicting housing prices, we used root mean square error (RMSE).
-RMSE is calculated by:

-1. calculating the sum the squared differences between the predicted (model) and observed (test set) values
-2. dividing #1 by the numer of observations
-3. taking the square root of #2
+The model performance will be measured using area under the curve (AUC).
+AUC tells us how well the model seperates classes (non-default vs. default).
+A score of 1 would mean the model perfectly seperates classes while a score of 0.5 would mean the model has no power to seperate classes.

 </br>

 ## Key Findings

-1. The final model achieved an RMSE of $2.8K on the training data and  $2.4K on the test (unseen) data
+1. The final model achieved an AUC of 0.66075 on the test data.

-2. The most important features to predict price were
+2. The most important features to predict default were

-	* **lstat**:  percentage of lower status of the population
+	* **ltv --**  Proportion of loan amount to the value of the asset being borrowed against
-	* **rm**: average numer of rooms per dwelling
+	* **perform.cns.score --** Credit bureau score
+	* **average.acct.age --** Average age of customer loans
+	* **prop.account.age --** Ratio of average account age to credit history length
+	* **state.id.13 --** Loans disbursed in state 13

 ![](./images/fig1.png)